mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 ## Requirements for Contributing Documentation

 * Fill out the template below.
 The repository owner may close any documentation pull request that does not follow this template.
 * The pull request must contribute documentation.
 To contribute other changes, use a different template.
-You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).

 ### Documentation Template